Skip to main content

 Context

-All entities inside a defined context want to know about their context.
-Those are not as relevant as globals for every event, but helpful information for every framing context of an event it is embedded in.
-A context could be a position or test, for example.
+Context doesn't work like globals for every event, but is helpful information for every framing context an event is embedded in.
+A context could be a position, a test, or specific components for example.

 <div data-elbcontext="test:engagement" data-elbglobals="plan:paid">